tinacms/tina.io/content/blog/gatsby-tina-101.md

   </React.Fragment>
 )

-export default withPlugin(Layout, CreatePostPlugin)
+// Export Layout with CreatePostPlugin export default withPlugin(Layout, CreatePostPlugin)
 ```

-`withPlugin` is another higher-order component that adds a plugin to the Tina sidebar when the component it wraps is being used.
-Since my `Layout` component is used for every page in _Tyra_, content authors can easily add posts from anywhere!
+`withPlugin` is another Higher-Order Component — it adds a plugin to the Tina sidebar when the component it wraps is being rendered.
+Since `Layout` is at the root of every page in _Tyra_, content authors can add posts from anywhere in the site!

 Now we can use our new plugin in the sidebar!
-Hitting the "plus" symbol in the sidebar will provide an option to create a new blog post.
+Hitting the "plus" icon in the sidebar will provide an option to create a new blog post.
 If we click that, our plugin's form pops up in a modal.

 ![We can create new posts!](/img/blog/gatsby-tina-101/madalyn_blog_5.png)

 ## Conclusions + Next Steps

-That's all it takes to create a basic blog's CMS! 🎉 We've used TinaCMS to allow content authors to easily create and edit new posts- right on the blog itself.
+That's all it takes to create a basic blog CMS with Tina! 🎉 We've allowed content authors to easily create and edit new posts, right on the blog itself.
 You can check out the finished result over [on Github](TODO: Github Link)!

 This only scratches the surface of what you can build using Tina.
 If you want to go further, there's several more advanced features you can use to expand your Gatsby site!